alexkernphysiker/Irina-qt/README.md

 nuclear measurements either inclusive or measurements with coincidents.
 Provides interface for dynamically loaded plugins.

-Core/ - the description and the source code of core modules and executables.
+Core/ - the description and the source code of core modules and executable.

 DataOutput/ - the source code of modules for data output